redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

   }

   type Mutation {
-    createTestimonal($input: CreateTestimonialInput!): Testimonial! @requireAuth
+    createTestimonial($input: CreateTestimonialInput!): Testimonial! @requireAuth
-    deleteTestimonal($id: Int!): Testimonial! @requireAuth }
+    deleteTestimonial($id: Int!): Testimonial! @requireAuth }
 `
 ```

 The `testimonials` query is marked with the [GraphQL directive](../../directives.md) `@skipAuth` meaning that requests here should *not* be limited to authenticated users.
-However, the critical `createTestimonail` and `deleteTestimonial` mutations are marked `@requireAuth`, and so can only be called by a logged in user.
+However, the critical `createTestimonial` and `deleteTestimonial` mutations are marked `@requireAuth`, and so can only be called by a logged in user.

 Redwood's backend GraphQL server is powered by [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) and so you have access to everything that makes Yoga secure and performant: rate and depth limiting, logging, directives, and a ton more.